Stratified noncommutative geometry

 \subsection{The macrocosm reconstruction theorem}

 This subsection is centered around the macrocosm reconstruction theorem (\Cref{macrocosm.thm}), which we prove using the metacosm reconstruction theorem (which is itself proved in \Cref{section.reconstrn}).
 We unpack the entire theory in the case that $\pos = [2]$ in \Cref{ex.gluing.stuff.over.brax.two}.
-We also give a detailed description of the nanocosm morphism in \Cref{obs.nanocosm}.

 \begin{local} In this subsection, we fix a stratification $\cZ_\bullet$ of $\cX$ over $\pos$. \end{local}